Why still run a VPS ?

 G3WIP

 *Old URLs should never die, expect in Australia.
-If a business stops trading or reduces to itself such that it no longer has an business number (ABN), then the domain .com.au have to be deleted by the registrar, along with email and contacts.
+If a business stops trading or reduces to itself such that it no longer has an business number (ABN), then the domains .com.au have to be deleted by the registrar, along with email and contacts.
 This is quite nuts.

 Junk is stuff in the wrong place